mohitkmr14302/Weatherapp/README.md

 # Weatherapp
 This is a weather app made in vanilla Javascript.
-In this app, I have fetched openweathermap.org API for current weather report.
+In this app, I have fetched openweathermap.org API for current weather report...